 However, there are issues involved in both the processes.
 Mitigation is seen as a far better option as compared to adaptation.
 But mitigation is expensive.
 Executing the plans requires a lot of investment and most of the people and governments are not ready to pay.
 This creates problems.

-1. What is the main difference between adaptation and mitigation in the context of climate change?
+1. What is the difference between adaptation and mitigation?

-5. What are the major types of biological adaptations?
+9. What are the types of adaptation in biology?